-- A. It is the policy of the San Antonio Police Department that on-duty uniformed officers in marked police vehicles enforce all traffic laws when traffic law violations occurs in the officers' presence. - B. Off-duty officers in uniform or not and on-duty officers not in uniform shall only enforce traffic law violations in accordance with Rule and Regulation 3.25, Traffic Stops While Not In Uniform.
+- A. It is the policy of the San Antonio Police Department that on-duty uniformed officers in marked police vehicles enforce all traffic laws when traffic law violations occur in the officers' presence. - B. Off-duty officers in uniform or not and on-duty officers not in uniform shall only enforce traffic law violations per Rule and Regulation 3.25, Traffic Stops While Not In Uniform.